-Debashish's work with national and international colleagues has been instrumental in helping bring postcolonial perspectives to the discipline of Communication through numerous journal articles.
+Debashish's work with national and international colleagues has been instrumental in helping bring postcolonial perspectives to the discipline of Communication, especially the fields of Public Relations and Organizational Communication, through numerous journal articles.
 His book (co-authored with David McKie) on Reconfiguring Public Relations: Ecology, Equity, and Enterprise published by Routledge won the 2007 PRIDE Award for the Outstanding Book of the Year awarded by the PR Division of the U.S-based National Communication Association (NCA), the largest communication association in the world.
-He has also co-edited three other landmark books – Feminist Futures (Zed Books, London, 2016; the Handbook of Communication Ethics (Routledge, New York) which won the Edited Book of the Year Award from the NCA's Communication Ethics Division in 2011; and On the Edges of Development: Cultural Interventions (Routledge, New York).
+The Handbook of Communication Ethics (Routledge, New York), co-edited by him, won the Edited Book of the Year Award from the NCA's Communication Ethics Division in 2011.

 Debashish is also an award-winning teacher, having won both the Waikato Management School's Outstanding Teacher Award and the University Vice-Chancellor's Medal for Excellence in Teaching.

 A copy of his CV can be accessed here.

 Debashish has supervised numerous doctoral students, not only in the discipline of communication studies but also in the interdisciplinary spaces of the broader social sciences, especially critical management and organisational studies, and sustainability studies.
 A list of his doctoral students and their topics is available here.